GowthamInti/Voice/README.md

+## Our notes

+the app is designed to run and only one model at instantiation which is xtts_v2 this can be changed in the future to preload multiple models though.

+To run different models, run `python dev-run.py <MODEL INFO>`. the availble options is text2speech.
+Checkout the file for more info, and you can also run `--envkey=envvalue` to change environment variables
 # Poetry managed Python FastAPI application with Docker multi-stage builds

 ### This repo serves as a minimal reference on setting up docker multi-stage builds with poetry